oshrir/manager/README.md

-We ran at least 5 client at the same time, the all worked properly, finished properly and the results are correct.

 The termination process is well managed, and everything is closed once requested - local app, manager, workers and queues are deleted.